pschool-in/curriculum/content/science/safety-3.md

 ### What is Safety?

 Our life is very important and precious.
 To avoid unnecessary accidents, we should follow some safety measures or precautionary steps in our daily life.
-Being cautious always will protect us from danger.
+Being cautious will always protect us from danger.

 ### Accidents

-The following are some common accidents that can be seen in our daily life.
 Some of the accidents are caused due to electricity, fire, water, glassware, sharp weapons, poisonous chemicals, pesticides, vehicles, toxic organisms, etc. Moreover, it is very important to learn how to act in accidents.
 This will help more to prevent further damage.

 ### Common reasons for the accident
 1. Violation of rules